Exploring the World of IOT Penetration Testing in 2025

 Several tools and frameworks are commonly used in IoT penetration testing:

-Nmap is a powerful network scanning tool that helps testers discover open ports, identify devices, and gather information about network services.
+Nmap is a robust network scanning tool that enables testers to discover open ports, identify devices, and collect information about network services.

-Shodan is a search engine for IoT devices.
-Testers can use it to find vulnerable devices and open ports on the internet.
+Shodan serves as a search engine for Internet of Things (IoT) devices.
+Testers can utilize it to locate vulnerable devices and open ports across the internet.

-Wireshark is a network protocol analyzer that allows testers to capture and analyze the traffic between IoT devices and the network.
+Wireshark is a network protocol analyzer that allows testers to capture and examine the traffic between IoT devices and the network.

-Metasploit is a popular penetration testing framework that includes a wide range of exploits and payloads for testing IoT vulnerabilities.
+Metasploit is a widely used penetration testing framework that offers a variety of exploits and payloads for assessing IoT vulnerabilities.

-Burp Suite is a web application security testing tool that can be adapted for testing IoT web interfaces and APIs.
+Burp Suite is a web application security testing tool that can be tailored for evaluating IoT web interfaces and APIs.

 Best Practices for IoT Security